afekaoh/DispenserVillagerTrading/readme.md

 ## Future Plans
 - Selecting a specific trade via redstone signal strength.
 - Moving the villager-only pressure plate to a dedicated plugin.
 Or adding more pressure plate types.
-- Adding player experience rewards to dispenser trading — similar to furnace XP when breaking the dispenser.

 ---